The Best of All Possible Prisons

 Citizens guilty of theft are kept in simulated confinement for six months, those guilty of hate speech are imprisoned for a few weeks, and so on.
 The simulated cells can include gyms, cafeterias — they are often “practically identical” to real prisons (though it’s theoretically possible for criminals to find themselves in Dante’s Inferno or suffering simulated “capital punishment”).
 Inmates really can’t tell the difference, and in fact many of them are grateful for not losing actual years of their lives as they paid their dues.
 Inmates come out of prison genuinely believing they have time to reform their lives, while in the past, after serving ten years, it felt too late.
 Rates of “repeat criminals” fall like a rock, further evidence that the technology is a blessing.

-Real food no longer must be delivered to prison cooks; piping in the bathrooms never rusts away; guards don’t have to stay up through the night watching courtyards — everyone is thrilled with simulated prisons.
-The prisons just “are” — digital codes feel like gifts from God.
-It feels like there is nothing they cannot do.
+Real food no longer must be delivered to prison cooks; pipes in the bathroom never rust away; guards don’t have to stay up through the night watching courtyards — everyone is thrilled with simulated prisons.
+Digital codes feel like gifts from God and like there is no problem they can’t solve.